globalizejs/globalize/README.md

 <p>
 Whatever your mechanism, it is likely that you will have to correlate the user's preferences with the list of cultures supported in the app.
-This function allows you to tell jQuery.glob.js what cultures the user prefers, and select the best match given the culture scripts you have included.
+This function allows you to tell jQuery.glob.js which cultures the user prefers, and select the best match given the culture scripts you have included.
 </p>
 <p>